-Germinating grape seeds can be tricky.
-Start with a variety recommended for your growing region.
+You can learn how to grow grapes from seeds, but germinating grape seeds can be tricky.
+Start with a variety recommended for your growing region and that has been organically grown.
 Don’t use seeds from store-bought grapes or hybrid vines, as they may not sprout or produce plants like the original.

 Vines grown from seeds may take two to seven years to produce grapes, so research the variety you want to grow.

 Soak the seeds in tepid water for 24 hours before planting.
 Then put them in a small container with some damp peat moss.
 Use about 50 seeds per tablespoon of peat moss.
 Put a lid on the container and keep it in your refrigerator at 35 to 40 degrees Fahrenheit for three months.
 (This is called stratification.)

 After three months, plant the seeds three times as deep as their length in a tray of damp, sterile seed-starting mix.
 Make sure the tray has drainage holes.
 Sow the seeds every 1 1/2-inch and keep them under a grow light for 16 hours a day.